(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Letter L to Catherine Mannick from late October 1986, page 8.

-Text on the reverse of the painted vintage print (left)
+Text on the reverse of the painted vintage print (left), 14 x 9 cm

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University